The Iranian Left and Tudeh Communist Party

 How did the former Soviet Union use Communism outside its borders?

-it is here where we must introduce Professor Robert Buchar, a political refugee who born and raised in Czechoslovakia.
-Bucher’s book “And Reality be Damned…Undoing America: What media didn’t tell you about the End of the Cold war and the Fall of Communism in Europe“ is a provocative expose of the real of face of Communism and its role in subverting collective culture and identity as well as demoraliziation and disunity within non-Communist controlled nations.
+It is here where we must introduce Professor Robert Buchar, a political refugee who was born and raised in Czechoslovakia.
+Bucher’s book “And Reality be Damned…Undoing America: What media didn’t tell you about the End of the Cold war and the Fall of Communism in Europe“ is a provocative expose of the real face of Communism and its role in subverting collective culture and identity as well as demoralization and disunity within non-Communist controlled nations.

 Professor Bucher’s book is based on his documentary movie entitled ”The Collapse of Communism: The Untold Story”.
 The book provides a rare glimpse into the subversive role of Communism.